 If you want to put your flowers close together, cover the flower that is already pressed with the iron-on protective sheet before pressing the second flower.
 You never want the Cricut EasyPress Mini (or any EasyPress) to come directly in contact with heat transfer vinyl.

 When adding custom designs to weird areas of your shoes, use the unique shape of the Cricut mini iron to really get in there.
 You will also want to make sure that the EasyPress is not sitting on the seams or eyelets or anything that will hold it up off of the surface.
-It is also important not to let it come in contact with the soles as they will melt!
+It is also very important not to let it come in contact with the soles of the shoes as they will melt!

 How to Add Iron-on to Hats: